mtulio/mtulio.labs/docs/guides/ocp-aws-transit-gateway.md

 Install OpenShift cluster on AWS using Transit Gateway as egress gateway for private subnets (spoke VPC).

-The steps described in this section creates an OpenShift cluster, forcing to create an Transit Gateway Attachment linked to the VPC when the install-config option `platform.aws.privateEgressTransitGatewayId` is set with the Transit Gateway ID created in the section "".
+The steps described in this section create an OpenShift cluster, forcing to create a Transit Gateway Attachment linked to the VPC when the install-config option `platform.aws.privateEgressTransitGatewayId` is set with the Transit Gateway ID created in the section "".
 The installer skips the Nat Gateway creation, adding the default